A walk through Paradise: 15 outstanding Maldives resorts.

 Whether you’re looking to sample traditional Thai delights or international buffets, you’ll be able to satisfy all of your cravings here.
 The resort’s Borderless Dining concept allows visitors to dine privately in exquisite settings around the island.
 The local Chef is Cameron Steele, and he brings more than 19 years of culinary experience to the table, no pun intended.

 As for facilities, we’ll mention the Fitness Trail, Sunset Cruises, cycling opportunities, Yoga Pavillions, Island Shop, Fitness Center, as well as Hot and cold Jacuzzi/Sauna/Steam Rooms.
-There’s also a marine center on site, which offers Turtle Quest Snorkeling, Coral Garden Snorkeling, Manta Snorkeling at Hanifaru Bay, Scuba Diving tours, and more.
+There’s also a marine center on-site, which offers Turtle Quest Snorkeling, Coral Reefs Garden Snorkeling, Manta Snorkeling at Hanifaru Bay, Scuba Diving tours, and more.